 The header lists the name of the flow, the flow owner and the date that the flow was last modified.
 Starting in version 2020.4, click Edit to edit existing flows.

-Add a flow to your favorites, or from the More actionsmenu you can also edit, run, download the flow, set permissions, change the flow owner, restore previous flow versions, and more.
+Add a flow to your favourites, or from the More actionsmenu you can also edit, run and download the flow, set permissions, change the flow owner, restore previous flow versions and more.

 View and edit the flow description and set tags to help others find the flows they are looking for.